Metal Marking with a Fiber Laser

 - There are two main mechanisms by which Lasers can mark metal.
 The first is where the metal is ablated/vaporised or is melted and re-solidified to give a distinct mark.
 An example of this is marking of anodised aluminium which is expanded on later.
 The second mechanism is through thermal processes which includes oxidation and anneal marking, which is explained in the next section.

-How to black anneal marking
+How to add black anneal marks to metal

 Black anneal marking is a common type of metal marking on stainless steel that can be achieved using Fiber Lasers.
 An anneal mark is created by enhancing the oxide layer thickness on the surface.
 This is known as a sub melting point process, which is produced by extremely fine control of time and temperature that the material made is subject to.
 The image above (Figure 1) illustrates what can be achieved with our redENERGY Pulsed Fiber Laser.